caseywdunn/sharkmer/readme.md

 ### Python components

-You can create a conda environment with all needed python components as follows:
+You can create a conda environment with all python components as follows:

     conda create -n shark -c conda-forge -c bioconda python==3.10 ffmpeg genomescope2 conda activate shark